avijeet-trivedi/Connect6/README.md

 J. Olivito, J. Resano and J. L. Briz, "Accelerating Board Games Through Hardware/Software Codesign," in IEEE Transactions on Computational Intelligence and AI in Games, vol. 9, no. 4, pp. 393-401, Dec.
 2017, doi: 10.1109/TCIAIG.2016.2604923.

 ## Note
-For more details, aboout this project and implementation please reach out to me.
+For additional information regarding the project and its implementation, please feel free to contact me via email at avijeet.trivedi@gmail.com.
+I would be happy to provide further details and address any inquiries you may have.
+Looking forward to discussing the project with you.